Sheep 101 logo

 Commodity marketing

-Regardless of geographic location, the vast majority of lambs are sold into the commodity market.
-This would include selling lambs at a public livestock auction; to an order buyer, broker, or dealer; at a buying station; to a feed lot; through a co-op or marketing pool; or to an abattoir.
-In the commodity market, you are selling a bulk, generic product.
+Regardless of geographic location, the vast majority of lambs are sold into some sort of commodity market.
+This would include selling lambs at a public livestock auction; to an order buyer, broker, or dealer; through a buying station; to a feed lot; through a co-op or marketing pool, or to an abattoir.
+In a commodity market, you are selling a bulk, generic product.
 Identity is generally lost in the marketing process.

 Public livestock auctions

 Though marketing practices vary by geographic region and size of operation, the most common method to sell lambs is to take them to a public livestock auction (also called auction barn, sale barn, or stockyard).
 Some sale barns organize special sales prior to the major Christian and Muslim holidays.
 Special graded sales are usually a better marketing option for quality lambs than weekly sales.
 Some sales will grade the lambs and co-mingle them into larger lots.
-Other sale will sell each owner's lambs separately.
+Other sales will offer each owner's lambs as a separate lot.

-There are numerous advantages to selling lambs at an sale barn.
+There are numerous advantages to selling lambs at a sale barn.
 It is easy.
 It is convenient.
 It is always available.
 There are usually sales every week.
 Payment is guaranteed and prompt.
 There are also several disadvantages.
-Price is not known ahead of time and can fluctuate widely from week-to-week, as local supply and demand vacillates.
-There are fees to pay: sales commission, yardage, and insurance.
-The prices received at local (low volume) sale barns may be significantly less than the prices paid at terminal (high volume) markets.
+Price is not known ahead of time and can fluctuate widely from week-to-week, as local supply and demand vacillate.
+There are also fees to pay: sales commission, yardage, and insurance.
+The prices received at local (low volume) sale barns may be significantly less than the prices paid at regional or terminal (high volume) markets.
 Lambs marketed at sale barns may undergo significant stress.

 Dealers, brokers, and order buyers

-There are several advantages to selling lambs directly to a livestock dealer, broker, or order.
-It saves the costs associated with selling lambs at an auction barn.
+In lieu of selling lambs through a livestock auction, lambs can be sold to a livestock dealer, broker, or order.
+Selling to a middleman saves the costs associated with selling lambs at an auction barn.
 Price is negotiated ahead of time.
 The lambs may be picked up directly from the farm or it may be necessary to transport the lambs to a buying station.
 When selling lambs in this manner, it is important to know what lambs are worth to make sure a fair price is being paid.
 The buyer should be licensed and bonded.
-A cash transaction is recommended.
+A cash transaction is recommended, especially if the buyer is not licensed and bonded.

 Marketing alliances and co-ops

 Groups of producers sometimes work together to form marketing alliances or co-ops.
-Usually, a co-op contracts slaughter and sells whole carcass or cuts to grocery chains or other retail outlets.
-The co-op establishes standards (weight, grade,etc.) for the type of lambs they will purchase.
+Usually, a co-op contracts slaughter and sells the whole carcass or cuts to grocery chains or other retail outlets.
+The co-op establishes standards (weight, grade, etc.) for the type of lambs they will purchase.
+Unfortunately, few cooperative marketing schemes are sustained over the long run.

 Abattoir